Build the computer of your dreams! Subscribe and get tips and product offerings for your next custom build.

-When it comes to case fans, it sometimes can be a daunting task to pick the right one for your particular needs.
-What color should you get?, should you get one with LED’s or without?
+When it comes to the best case fans, it sometimes can be a daunting task to pick the right one for your particular needs.
+What color should you get?
+Should you get one with LED’s or without?
 Are all 120mm fans the same?
 Are some louder than others?
+What is the best 120mm case fan?
 These are just some of the questions many find themselves asking while contemplating over case fans and other components they want in their future rig.
-So what are the best 120mm case fans?.
-Don’t fret we got you covered!
-We’ve compiled a list of thirteen 120mm case fans you’ll want to consider when thinking about your next build.
+So what are the best case fans, and why?
+Don’t fret, we got you covered!
+We’ve compiled a list of twelve 120mm case fans you’ll want to consider when thinking about your next build.

 When it comes to names in the computer industry, Rosewill will get the attention of any PC enthusiast as a trusted and reliable name within the industry.
 This jet black, sleek design from Rosewill is no different and comes with the quality you expect from one of the best in the industry.
 This fan comes in a pack of four with four jet black fans that can be universal in just about any case color.
 These fans feature a 22DBA noise level, lifelong sleeve bearings, three or four pin power connectors, a 38.2CFM airflow, and an RPM of 1200 plus or minus ten percent.
 These fans will look good in any case and sure to keep your system running cool while staying quiet.
 If you’re in the market for case fans or just looking to replace existing ones you just can’t go wrong with this four pack from Rosewill.